atreeon/clean-air-bh-website11ty/content/campaigns/emailYourCouncillor.md

 Why not write to your councillors and ask them to support clean air initiatives?

+Labour and Conservative councillors have both recently been the most opposed to the most effective clean air measures such as a Clean Air Zone and a Smoke Control Area expansion.
+Why not tell them to take our air quality seriously and implement these measures.

-Use this form to find out who your councillors are and to email them.
+Use this dropdown to find out who your councillors are and to email them.

 1. Select your ward